dotnet/designs/proposed/swift-interop.md

 ##### Tuples

 If possible, Swift tuples should be represented as `ValueTuple`s in .NET.
 If this is not possible, then they should be represented as types with a `Deconstruct` method similar to `ValueTuple` to allow a tuple-like experience in C#.

+##### SIMD types

+Swift has its own built-in SIMD types; however they're named based on the number of elements, not based on the width of the vector type.
+For example, Swift has `SIMD2<T>`, `SIMD4<T>`, up to `SIMD64<T>`.
+When the instantiations of these types correspond to an intrinsic vector type, they are treated as that type.
+Otherwise, they are treated as a struct of vectors.
+In .NET, our vector types are named based on their vector with, so `Vector128<T>`, `Vector256<T>`, etc.

+For instantiated generic types that are within the size of an processor intrinsic vector type, there exists a correspondence between a Swift SIMD type and a .NET SIMD type.
+For example, `SIMD4<Int32>` corresponds to `Vector128<Int32>`.
+However, this correspondence breaks down for SIMD types larger than the largest vector register width (i.e. larger than 512 bytes) or for unconstrained generic types like `SIMD4<T>`.
+These cases; however, should be quite rare.
+In the "too-large" case, the values are passed into Swift as though the type is a struct of vectors.
+In the case of unconstrained generic types, the SIMD values are passed indirectly.
+Both of these cases are suboptimal and we don't know of any public Swift APIs that fall into either of these scenarios.

+We recommend that the projection tooling will map each Swift SIMD instantiation to the corresponding `VectorX<T>` type in .NET.
+For cases where there is no corresponding type or where an API takes or returns an unconstrained generic `SIMDX<T>` value, we can map the APIs to regular projected structs for the SIMD types based on the above rules.

 #### Projection Tooling Components